openpodcast/spotify-connector/README.md

 pipenv install --dev $package
 ```

-To add a new dependency necessary for the correct operation of this library add the package to the `install_requires` section of `./setup.py`, then:
+To add a new dependency necessary for the correct operation of this library, add the package to the `install_requires` section of `./setup.py`, then:

 ```sh
 pipenv install